dzarurizkyy/study-jenkins/002-jenkinsfile/material.md

 When using an agent, all stages will automatically run on that agent.
 But sometimes you want to run stages on different agents.

-### Use Case
+- **Use Case**

   For example, the first stage needs a Java agent, the second stage needs a Golang agent, etc. In this case, you can set the agent in the pipeline to `none`, then add an agent to each stage.

-- **Agent per stage example**
+- **Agent per Stage Example**

   ```groovy
   pipeline {